kanaria69/Mainecoco/README.md

-## No matter how kind you are, German children are kinder.
+## How do you get a baby alien to sleep?
+You rocket.